 Choline is especially important during pregnancy, as a low intake may raise the risk of neural tube defects in unborn babies.

-One study found that a higher dietary intake around the time of conception was associated with a lower risk of neural tube defects (13).
+One study determined that a higher dietary intake around the time of conception was associated with a lower risk of neural tube defects (

-In addition, low choline intake may raise the risk of other pregnancy complications.
-These include preeclampsia, premature birth and low birth weight (2).
+In addition, low choline intake may raise your risk of other pregnancy complications.
+These include preeclampsia, premature birth and low birth weight (

-- High alcohol intake: Alcohol can increase requirements and the risk of deficiency, especially when intake is low (17, 18).
+- High alcohol intake: Alcohol can increase choline requirements and your risk of deficiency, especially when intake is low (

-- Postmenopausal women: The hormone estrogen helps produce choline in the body.
-Since estrogen levels tend to drop in postmenopausal women, they may be at greater risk of deficiency (6, 19).
+- Postmenopausal women: Estrogen helps produce choline in your body.
+Since estrogen levels tend to drop in postmenopausal women, they may be at greater risk of deficiency (

-- Pregnant women: Requirements increase during pregnancy.
-This is most likely due to the unborn baby requiring choline for development (20).
+- Pregnant women: Choline requirements increase during pregnancy.
+This is most likely due to the unborn baby requiring choline for development (

-Bottom Line: People who are at an increased risk of deficiency include athletes, those who drink a lot of alcohol, postmenopausal women and pregnant women.
+People who are at an increased risk of choline deficiency include athletes, those who drink a lot of alcohol, postmenopausal women and pregnant women.

 Choline can be obtained from a variety of foods and supplements.